stefcenti2022/Pewlett-Hackard-Analysis/README.md

 The dept_manager table is also a cross reference table between Employees and Departments.
 Similar to the the dept_emp table, this one also creates a one to one relationship between Employees and Departments, however, this one is for employees that are managers of the department vs. employees that are workers in the department.

 ## Results
-To make it easier to distiguish the employees ready for retirement from the possible pool of employees to be mentored we will refer to these 2 groups as mentors and mentees going forward.
+To make it easier to distinguish the employees ready for retirement from the possible pool of employees to be mentored we will frequently refer to these 2 groups as mentors and mentees.

 Major takeaways from this analysis include the following:
 - The first run returned too many mentors and needed further filtering.